Meadowhead School

 Meadowhead School is a mixed secondary school and Language College with academy status in Sheffield, South Yorkshire, England.
-There are currently around 1,841 students on roll, about 120 teaching staff and approximately 50 non-teaching staff.
-The school is also a language college.
+There are currently around 1,800 students on roll, about 120 teaching staff and approximately 50 non-teaching staff.

 History

 Meadowhead School was created when the two schools of Jordanthorpe Comprehensive School and Rowlinson School merged in 1987.
 The school remained on two sites approximately 0.25 miles apart until January 2007 when the new building was opened on land in between the two sites of Jordanthorpe.
-Rowlinson became Norton College.
+The Rowlinson School site became part of Norton College.
 The previous school sites of Jordanthorpe were demolished.
 The site where the North Building once stood became a Gilders Volkswagen and Audi car showroom and the area where the South Building was became the new school's playing fields.
 The new building was built just to the south of where the original North Building stood.

 School Specialism

 It has been a Specialist Language College since 2001 and was re-designated as such in 2005.
 The school converted to academy status in 2012.